Uzbekmind/AntiPhishUzMind/README.md

 #### HAU is an anti phishing tool which can attack a phishing web-site data base and get passwords or logins from site.

 ## Legal disclaimer:
-#### Developers are not responsible for this program, it was created for educational purposes and its the end-uesers responsibility to use this tool, developers are not responsible for demages caused by this tool!
+#### Developers are not responsible for this program, it was created for educational purposes and its the end-users responsibility to use this tool, developers are not responsible for demages caused by this tool!

 ## Usage:
 ####